 - Mixed berry

-You can even use an orange marmalade or lemon curd in this recipe, but either will likely add processed sugar to the recipe.
+You can even use orange marmalade or lemon curd in this recipe, but either will likely add processed sugar to the recipe.

-How do you make your own popsicle molds?
+How to make your own popsicle molds:

 - Line up disposable paper cups on a medium-sized plate or small baking sheet or tray.